 What Is The Route 91 Harvest Festival?
-Las Vegas Concert Shooting Happened There
+Everything We Know About The Las Vegas Shooting Site

 On the evening of Sunday, Oct.
 1, there was a mass shooting at the Route 91 Harvest Festival in Las Vegas, Nevada.
 Over 50 people died, making this one of the deadliest mass shootings in US history.
 But what is the Route 91 Harvest Festival?